catppuccin/vscode/README.md

 ## Support

-If you have any questions regarding this port, feel free to [open an issue](https://github.com/catppuccin/vscode/issues), or ask in [our Discord](https://discord.catppuccin.com), where have a [dedicated forum](https://discord.com/channels/907385605422448742/1020275848940626002) for support.
+If you have any questions regarding this port, feel free to [open an issue](https://github.com/catppuccin/vscode/issues) or ask in [our Discord](https://discord.catppuccin.com), where we have a [dedicated forum](https://discord.com/channels/907385605422448742/1020275848940626002) for support.

 ## Development

 1. Clone and open this repository in VSCode.
 2. Launch a new instance from "Run and Debug".
-This will spawn a new instance, which will have the current build of the Theme available.
+This will spawn a new instance, which will have the current build of the theme available.
-3. Make modifications to the JSONs in `./themes` to see the changes immediately.
+3. Make modifications to the JSON files in `./themes` to see the changes immediately.
-4. To preserve changes, they have to be edited in `./src/theme/*.ts`, since the theme builds the JSONs from there.
+4. To preserve changes, they have to be edited in `./src/theme/*.ts`, since the theme builds the JSON files from there.

 ## 💝 Thanks to